lammps/lammps/doc/src/Developer_cxx_vs_c_style.rst

 Using those custom memory allocation functions is motivated by the following considerations:

 - memory allocation failures on *any* MPI rank during a parallel run will trigger an immediate abort of the entire parallel calculation instead of stalling it
 - a failing "new" will trigger an exception which is also captured by LAMMPS and triggers a global abort
 - allocation of multi-dimensional arrays will be done in a C compatible fashion but so that the storage of the actual data is stored in one large consecutive block and thus when MPI communication is needed, only this storage needs to be communicated (similar to Fortran arrays)
 - the "destroy()" and "sfree()" functions may safely be called on NULL pointers
 - the "destroy()" functions will nullify the pointer variables making "use after free" errors easy to detect
-- it is possible to use a large than default memory alignment (not on all operating systems, since the allocated storage pointers must be compatible with ``free()`` for technical reasons)
+- it is possible to use a larger than default memory alignment (not on all operating systems, since the allocated storage pointers must be compatible with ``free()`` for technical reasons)

 In the practical implementation of code this means that any pointer variables that are class members should be initialized to a ``nullptr`` value in their